Zizaco/newrelic-indicator/README.md

 **4.** Add the indicator to run at startup.

     $ ./register-startup.sh
-    Do you wish to add Newrelic Indicator to startup? [yn] y ...
+    Do you wish to run Newrelic Indicator at startup? [yn] y ...
     Added Newrelic Indicator to system startup